hyajam/jabs/README.md

 JABS - Just Another Blockchain Simulator.

-JABS is a blockchain network simulator aimed at researching consensus algorithms for performance and security. it is designed to easily handel simulation of networks as large as normal public blockchain networks (~10000 nodes) in reasonable time.
+JABS is a blockchain network simulator aimed at researching consensus algorithms for performance and security.
+It is designed to easily handel simulation of networks as large as normal public blockchain networks (~10000 nodes) in reasonable time.